Bill Bradbury: 2010 Oregon gubernatorial election

 Bradbury was a candidate for the Democratic nomination for Governor of Oregon in 2010, but lost in the primary to former governor John Kitzhaber.
 Bradbury had been endorsed by former Democratic National Committee Chairman and Presidential candidate Howard Dean; former Oregon Governor Barbara Roberts; former Vice President Al Gore; the Oregon Education Association; the American Federation of Teachers-Oregon (AFT-OR); and the Oregon School Employees Association (OSEA).

-Personal life
+Personal life and death

 Bradbury was diagnosed with multiple sclerosis in 1981.

-Bradbury lives in Salem and Bandon, Oregon, with his wife Katy Eymann, whom he married in 1986.
+Bradbury lived in Salem and Bandon, Oregon, with his wife Katy Eymann, whom he married in 1986.
 She is the daughter of Richard O. Eymann, who served as speaker of the Oregon House of Representatives in the 1970s.
-Bradbury has two adult daughters, Abby and Zoë, from a previous marriage.
+Bradbury had two daughters, Abby and Zoë, from a previous marriage.

+Bradbury died while on an around-the-world cruise with his wife, on April 14, 2023.
+He was 73.